 Computer Science at A Level is valued by universities and employers since it requires the development of analytical thinking and problem solving skills.
 The course also lays an appropriate foundation for further study of Computer Science, Engineering, Physics or related subjects in higher education.

 Design Technology - Product Design

-Exam board: OCR (click for further information) Head of Subject: Mr A H Jones
+Head of Subject: Mr A H Jones